 As an example, you can have a look at TortoiseSVN's build script.
-It calls a file named TortoiseVars.bat which doesn't exist in the repository.
-Only the file TortoiseVars.tmpl.
-TortoiseVars.tmpl is the template file which every developer has to create a copy from and rename that file to TortoiseVars.bat.
+It calls a file named default.build.user which doesn't exist in the repository.
+Only the file default.build.user.tmpl. default.build.user.tmpl is the template file which every developer has to create a copy from and rename that file to default.build.user.
 Inside that file, we added comments so that the users will see which lines they have to edit and change according to their local setup to get it working.

-So as not to disturb the users, we also added the file TortoiseVars.bat to the ignore list of its parent folder, i.e. we've set the Subversion property syn:ignore to include that filename.
+So as not to disturb the users, we also added the file default.build.user to the ignore list of its parent folder, i.e. we've set the Subversion property svn:ignore to include that filename.
 That way it won't show up as unversioned on every commit.